Akila-bite/SPA-project/README.md

  -More functionalities and dynamic media added to the home page

+ -The navbar toggle function and overall display, when on a smaller screen should be changed to a toggle bar

  -Login modal visibility can be improved

  -Users being able to search and filter by specific ingredients